Bedrock-OSS/bedrock-wiki-legacy/docs/tutorials/runtime_identifier.md

 `Runtime identifiers` are used by Minecraft to give custom, hard-coded behaviors to entities.
 In other words, runtime identifiers give us access to powerful behaviors which can't be created using components.
 This is achieved by "pretending to be" a vanilla mob.

 If you ever asked yourself:

- > I can't seem to figure out this mechanic.
-I wish my entity would act more like a ___.
+"I can't seem to figure out this mechanic.
+I wish my entity would act more like a ___."

  Then you might consider using runtime identifiers.